(800) 594-0178 (307) 326-5261

 - Standard Bike – $15/day

 Saddle up for a good old-fashioned horseback ride through aspen and conifer tree stands sprinkled with wildflowers–where you may even spot moose, elk or mule deer along the trail.

-Guided horseback rides are available.
-Please inquire at the front desk.
+Guided horseback rides are available through local off-site providers in Saratoga.
+Please inquire at the front desk for contact information.

 SELF-GUIDED ATV RENTAL

 Must be 25 years or older to rent.
 18 and older will need a valid driver’s license to drive.
 Helmets provided.
 Damage deposit required.